-Taken as a whole the restoration has reproduced the original bright non or 1890.
-Pipes have been cleaned, wind pressures restored and the tops of many small the method used in 1939 to lower the picht of the organ, when the tops of many small pipes were partially closed using an inverted cone tuner.
-The reopened pipes, again speaking at full volume, have been transposed and fitted with furing sides.
-The brighter tone has greatly increased the clarity and hence the sufficient lustification for the restoration.
+Taken as a whole the restoration has reproduced the original bright noor 1890.
+Pipes have been cleaned, wind pressures restored and the tops of many small pipes reopened.
+This table at the small necessary the pipes represented the state of the small pipes represented the small pipes represented by the small pipes were partially closed using an inverted cone tuner.
+The reopened pipes, against peaking at full volume, have been transposed and fitted with furning sides.
+The brighter tone has greatly inferesed the clarify and hence the sufficient lustification for the restoration.
 The saying: "The best stop on an organ is a good building", is a glorious jumble of fact and fiction.
 While the acoustical properties of a room in no way effect the physical attributes or the tonal qualities of an organ. they do colour the listener's perception of that organ's tone, and what is heard is what counts.
 The Sydney Town Hall is a large, reverberant space, and one which, in general terms, is flattering to organ tone.
 However, in 1964 large expanses of the side and rear walls were covered with acoustic tiles in order to control and improve the hall's acoustic.
-At the same time appraisals of the organ's tone altered alarmingly, for after the mid-1960's, critics of the instrument loudly condemned the dullness of tone.
+At the same time appraisals of the organ's tone altered alarmingly, for after the mid-1960's, critics of the instrument loudly condemned the duliness of tone.
 It could well be that the tiles absorb a disproportionately high percentage of the upper frequencies, thus robbing the organ of some of its sheen and clarity, particularly towards the back of the hall.
 So although the restoration of the instrument has now been completed, perhaps the restoration of the instrument's tone is yet to be awaited.
 Possibly an updated treatment of the hall is required: one which would marginally increase the reverberation time and the proportion of upper frequencies, while at the same time offering facilities for the clear understanding of the spoken word.
 The restoration of the organ has been a mighty success, and the Pogson firm and a succession of City Councils are all to be congratulated.
-But porhaps there is yet one final step to be taken with regard to the hall itself, and if this can be proved to be the case, then musicians and acousticians might conceivably be the first to come together to initiate this step.
+But perhaps there is yet one final step to be taken with regard to the hall itself, and if this can be proved to be the case, then musicians and acousticians might conceivably be the first to come together to intilate this step.
 Audio wallpaper; sound in the round!